 Choosing Groomsmen Infographic

-Perhaps the most important and most difficult decision a groom-to-be will make is choosing the best man.
+Who is going to stand next to me?
+Perhaps the most important and most difficult decision a groom-to-be will make is figuring out how to pick your groomsmen and the best man.
 Your best man is supposed to be the person who is closest to you outside of your future spouse.

 If you have a lot of good friends or have multiple close siblings, this can be a tough choice.
 The most common option is to choose the sibling closest to you in age, but another sibling with whom you have a tighter relationship is also a good choice.
 You don’t necessarily need to choose a sibling, particularly if you have a large age gap or don’t have a close relationship, but it is usually the first option.